OpenTermsArchive/contrib-versions/Vbulletin/Terms of Service.md

 Terms of Use

-Internet Brands, Inc. and its subsidiaries and corporate affiliates (collectively, "our," "us," or "we") operate websites, provide products and services through mobile and other applications, and develop software.
+MH Sub I, LLC dba Internet Brands and its affiliates (collectively, "our," "us," or "we") operate websites, provide products and services through mobile and other applications, and develop software.
 We refer to these as "sites," "services," or "our sites and services."

 These terms, including any schedules and supplemental terms (collectively, these "Terms of Use" or this "TOU") applies to our sites and services on which we display or post a direct link to this TOU.
 If there is any conflict between this TOU and any supplemental terms to a site or service, the supplemental terms will control.
 This TOU does not apply to those sites and services that do not display or link to this TOU, or that have their own terms of use.